Dual-ring radiant surface element on range not working video

 We hope this video helped you out today.
 Check out our other videos here on the Sears PartsDirect YouTube Channel.
 Subscribe and we'll let you know when we post new videos.

-These step-by-step instructions guide you through replacing an oven temperature sensing probe.
+These step-by-step instructions guide you through replacing the oven hidden bake element in an electric range.

 This short, animated video shows you why the hot surface light on your range always stays on—and how to fix it.